MissionSE/C5ISR/README.md

+[documentation]: documentation/
+[examples]: examples/
+[libraries]: libraries/
+[third-party]: third-party/

 C5ISR Application Development
 =============================

 The C5ISR Application Development repository contains all Android, exploratory development for [Mission Solutions Engineering](http://asrcfederal.com/mse/Pages/default.aspx).

 This repository includes custom [libraries][libraries] written to facilitate Android development and leverage serveral technologies available to the Android platform, and [examples][examples] to demonstrate their use.
-To see a list of the available libraries, see the [README.md][libraries/README.md] in the libraries directory.
+To see a list of the available libraries, see the [README.md](libraries/README.md) in the libraries directory.

 Directory Listing
 -----------------